kubedb/docs/docs/guides/redis/monitoring/grafana-dashboard.md

   <img alt="Grafana Home" src="/docs/images/redis/monitoring/rd-grafana-home.png" style="padding:10px">
 </p>

-## Configure Prometheus as a Data Source
+## Step 4: Configure Prometheus as a Data Source

+If you installed Grafana via `kube-prometheus-stack`, Prometheus is already configured as the default data source — skip to Step 5.

+For a standalone Grafana installation:

 1. Go to **Connections** → **Data sources** → **Add new data source**.
 2. Select **Prometheus**.
-3. Set the URL to the `Prometheus` operator's service (`prometheus-operated`, created automatically by the operator for the `prometheus` CR from the prerequisite tutorial):
+3. Set the URL to your Prometheus service:

    ```
    http://prometheus-operated.monitoring.svc:9090